 Social conflicts like racism, oppression, and violence exist across cultures.
 Yet to date, there have been no concerted efforts to explore and visually represent the psychological and cognitive underpinnings of these conflicts.
-Through their Psychological Geographies project, Beyond Conflict’s Innovation Lab measures and maps these underpinnings, enabling earlier and more effective diagnosis of social conflict.
+Through its Psychological Geographies project, Beyond Conflict’s Innovation Lab measures and maps these underpinnings, enabling earlier and more effective diagnosis of social conflict.

-Psychological Geographies combines data visualization and GIS technology with psychometrics and neuroscience tools to map indicators of conflict potential in vulnerable communities.
+Beyond Conflict combines data visualization and GIS technology with psychometrics and neuroscience tools to map indicators of conflict potential in vulnerable communities.
 The team creates psychological maps that provide comprehensive conflict information for humanitarian policy and decision makers.

 - The solution uses a unique application of three distinct features: neuroscience, conflict prevention and peace building, and GIS technologies.